k2view-academy/K2View-Academy/articles/TDM/tdm_gui/18_load_task_data_versioning_mode.md

 Reload all the entities in the selected data version into the target environment.
 The window displays all available versions created in the source environment for the task's LUs.

-This option is **only available for Admin users the the task's target environment owners**.
+This option is **only available for Admin users and the task's target environment owners**.

 ### Entity list